Mexican Federal Highway 36: Recent extension of pavement of MFH 36 from the crest of the mountains to an unfinished end, at La Angostura, Durango

 An improved and paved extension of MJH 36 has been extended periodically in the last 10 years.
 It runs to the remote village of La Angostura, beyond Canelas, Durango on the west side of the Sierra Madre Occidental, in the drainage of the Topia River.
 This village just happens to be the home of Ines Coronel Barreras, a cattle rancher and Sinaloa drug lord, who is the father of Emma Coronel Aispuro, the Mexican beauty queen and wife of the internationally notorious drug lord Joaquin "El Chapo" Guzman.

-After passing through the small village of La Canada del Macho, Durango (25.11871 -106.472833) on the crest of the Sierra Madre Occidental, the paved road descends some 20 km to a turn off (at 25.104064 -106.554766) to the village of Canales.
-From this point a paved road continues about 7.5 km to Canales, Durango (25.122475 -106.546284).
-This road of total length of about 26.5 km distance from the crest of the Sierras to Canelas, Durango descends from an altitude of 2550 m. on the crest of the Sierra Madre Occidental to about 1360 m. at Canales.
+After passing through the small village of La Canada del Macho, Durango (25.11871 -106.472833) on the crest of the Sierra Madre Occidental, the paved road descends some 20 km to a turn off (at 25.104064 -106.554766) to the village of Canelas.
+From this point a paved road continues about 7.5 km to Canelas, Durango (25.122475 -106.546284).
+This road of total length of about 26.5 km distance from the crest of the Sierras to Canelas, Durango descends from an altitude of 2550 m. on the crest of the Sierra Madre Occidental to about 1360 m. at Canelas.

 From the Canales turn off (at 25.104064 -106.554766), a graded and partially paved road continues on down the west side of the Sierra Madre Occidental for about 25 km to the small community of Angostura, where the graded road ends at 25.08391 -106.686261.

 It is unknown if any road construction is being planned beyond the current end of grading.
 Since this road ends at the small community of Angostura, Durango, which happens to be the home of Ines Coronel Barreras, a cattle rancher and Sinaloa drug lord, who is the father of Emma Coronel Aispuro, the Mexican beauty queen and wife of the internationally notorious drug lord Joaquin "El Chapo" Guzman, it is uncertain whether there is any plan to construct the road down to Tamazula de Victoria, Durango, which lies only 32 km to the west.
 If completed this road would then be another reliable road crossing the Sierra Madre Occidental.